gchq/sleeper/docs/11-dev-guide.md

 system.
 If you run your IDE from that shell, the dependencies will be available in your IDE.
 You can run `nix-shell` again whenever you want to work with Sleeper.

-You can also download [shell.nix](/shell.nix) directly and run `nix-shell shell.nix` if you'd like to get a shell without running Git.
-You can then `git clone` the repository from there.
+You can also download [shell.nix](/shell.nix) directly if you'd like to avoid installing Git.
+You can then `git clone` the repository from the Nix shell.
 Here's an example to get the latest release:

 ```bash
 curl "https://raw.githubusercontent.com/gchq/sleeper/main/shell.nix" -o ./shell.nix